Goal Bank for Adult Speech Therapy (150 SLP Goals!)

 1 = The patient’s name

-3 = The Measurable accuracy
+3 = Measurable accuracy

-4 = The Measurable amount of cueing provided
+4 = Measurable amount of cueing provided

-5 = The specific, Relevant area of weakness
+5 = Specific, Relevant area of weakness

-6 = The Time to reach the goal
+6 = Time to reach the goal

 * Add the purpose of the goal